 Properties of Plastic

-Plastics are one of the most common materials in countless products and applications including: appliances, auto interior panels, side shields, fender liners, head liners, bottles, CD and cassette boxes, cutlery, displays, disposable cups, electrical connectors, electronic enclosures, eyeglasses, food packaging, fridge liners, ID cards, instrument panels, jars, lenses, microwavable packaging, name tags, outdoor signs, packaging, pallets, pipes, plates, seat backs, security shields, shutters, trays, window frames, windows and windshields.
+Plastics are often used in appliances, auto interior panels, side shields, fender liners, head liners, CD and cassette boxes, displays, electrical connectors, electronic enclosures, eyeglasses, ID cards, instrument panels, lenses, name tags, outdoor signs, packaging, pallets, pipes, seat backs, security shields, shutters, window frames, windows and windshields.